vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

     * `namespaceSelector.labelKey`: Set the key of a namespace's label, if the requirement is to sync k8s objects from that namespace.
     * `namespaceSelector.labelValue`: Set the value of a namespace's label, if the requirement is to sync k8s objects from that namespace.
     * `servicesAPI`: Flag that enables AKO in services API mode: https://kubernetes-sigs.github.io/service-apis/.
 Currently implemented only for L4.
 This flag uses the upstream GA APIs which are not backward compatible with the advancedL4 APIs which uses a fork and a version of v1alpha1pre1
-    * `vipPerNamespace`: # Enabling this flag would tell AKO to create Parent VS per Namespace in EVH mode
+    * `vipPerNamespace`: Enabling this flag would tell AKO to create Parent VS per Namespace in EVH mode
+    * `istioEnabled`: This flag needs to be enabled when AKO is be to brought up in an Istio environment.
+    * `ipFamily`: IPFamily specifies IP family to be used.
+This flag can take values `V4` or `V6` (default `V4`).
+This is for the backend pools to use ipv6 or ipv4.
+For frontside VS, use v6cidr
+    * `blockedNamespaceList`: This is the list of system namespaces from which AKO will not listen any Kubernetes or Openshift object event.
   - `networkSettings`: Data network setting
     * `nodeNetworkList`: This list of network and cidrs are used in pool placement network for vcenter cloud.
 Node Network details are not needed when in nodeport mode / static routes are disabled / non vcenter clouds.
     * `enableRHI`: This is a cluster wide setting for BGP peering.